li003454/AGE-AI/README.md

 ---

-# Age Function Explorer
+# Auto Generating and Executing AI Agent for Python/R

-Age Function Explorer is a unified tool that extracts machine learning function metadata from both Python and R packages, stores them in a MongoDB database, indexes them with FAISS using OpenAI-generated embeddings, and provides an interactive interface to query, generate, and execute code based on user queries.
+Auto Generating and Executing AI Agent for Python/R is a unified ai agent tool that extracts machine learning function metadata from both Python and R packages, stores them in a MongoDB database, indexes them with FAISS using OpenAI-generated embeddings, and provides an interactive interface to query, generate, and execute code based on user queries.

 ## Table of Contents